pingcap/docs/develop/update-data.md

 > **Note:**
 >
-> This bulk-update application will use **DDL** statements to make schema changes to the data tables. all DDL change operations for TiDB are online, see here for the [ADD COLUMN](/common/sql-statements/sql-statement-add-column.md) statements used here.
+> This bulk-update application uses **DDL** statements to make schema changes to the data tables.
+All DDL change operations for TiDB are executed online.
+For more information, see [ADD COLUMN](/common/sql-statements/sql-statement-add-column.md).

 <SimpleTab>
 <div label="Golang">